-To motivate the capabilities available to mobile cyberphysical applications built on Internet devices, this section describes the structure and functionality of Wreck-Watch, which is multi-tier cyber-physical application for detecting traffic accidents.
-WreckWatch is one of numerous open-source sensor mobile cyber-physical applications we developed on the Google Android and iPhone platforms.
-We use WreckWatch as a motivating example in this article since the range of challenges we faced developing it apply to many mobile cyberphysical applications and supporting Internet services, as well.
+To motivate the capabilities available to mobile cyber-physical applications built on Internet devices, this section describes the structure and functionality of Wreck-Watch, which is multi-tier cyber-physical application for detecting traffic accidents.
+Wreck-Watch is one of numerous open-source1 sensor mobile cyber-physical applications we developed on the Google Android and iPhone platforms.
+We use Wreck-Watch as a motivating example in this paper since the range of challenges we faced to develop it are representative of gaps in current R&D efforts to develop mobile cyber-physical applications and supporting Internet services.